Skip to navigation Skip to content Skip to footer

 Operating Procedures

-Updated September 1, 2022
+Updated September 3, 2024

-Mission Statement: The purpose of the Red River Athletic Conference Athletic Trainers Committee is to ensure that quality health care is provided to all student-athletes competing in the Red River Athletic Conference (RRAC).
-All guidelines, policies and procedures, and recommendations from the RRAC Athletic Trainers' Committee are designed to assist RRAC member institutions in providing a healthy and safe environment for the student-athletes, coaches, administrators, and other individuals affiliated with those institutions.
+The purpose of the Red River Athletic Conference Athletic Trainers’ Committee is to ensure that quality health care is provided to all student-athletes competing in the Red River Athletic Conference (RRAC).
+All guidelines, policies and procedures, and recommendations from the RRAC Athletic Trainers’ Committee are designed to assist RRAC member institutions in providing a healthy and safe environment for the student-athletes, coaches, administrators, and other individuals affiliated with those institutions.

-Committee Membership:
+Committee Membership

-• The RRAC Athletic Trainers Committee shall include all athletic trainers (head or assistant) affiliated with each of the member institutions.
+• The RRAC Athletic Trainers’ Committee shall include all athletic trainers (head or assistant) affiliated with each of the member institutions.

 • The chair shall serve as the liaison between the Athletic Trainers’ Committee and: